 Tripe for people is typically obtained from the first two chambers (cows have four chambers) of the ruminant animal’s stomach, referred to as the reticulum and rumen.
 It is usually classified as meat, even though many consider it an organ.

 Some of the common types of tripe for people include blanket tripe and honeycomb tripe, which is frequently used in the popular dish tripe soup.
 Beef tripe for dogs is a popular food in many countries all over the world (France, Indonesia, China, Ecuador, India, and Greece, to name a few).

-Tripe that has been treated for human consumption is bleached and boiled, offering little nutritional benefit to your pet.
+Tripe or stomach lining that has been treated for human consumption is bleached and boiled, offering little nutritional benefit to your pet.